RegressionAndOtherStoriesJulia/RegressionAndOtherStories.jl/README.md

 For testing puposes the packages enabled using Requires.jl will move to the test section of RegrassionAndOtherStories.jl.

-In doing this I will move over several important packages from StatisticalRethinking.jl as well, e.g. `link()`.
+In doing this I will move over several important functions from StatisticalRethinking.jl as well, e.g. `link()`.

 I expect I can use ParetoSmoothedImportanceSampling.jl and StructuralCausalModels.jl as is.